VegardFalmaar/orgmin/README.md

 Minimize the time spent organizing the time spent minimizing.

-The functionality supplied are the features that proved useful during the exploration of numerical algorithms for solving one specific minimization problem.
+The functionality supplied are features that proved useful during the exploration of numerical algorithms for solving one specific minimization problem.
 If the addition or modification of some features could be useful for anyone then I would be very happy to include changes.
 Also please just download